The main points

 Complications with teenage pregnancy

-Compared with older mothers, teenage mothers are more at risk of having medical complications during pregnancy and childbirth.
+Compared with older parents, teenage parents are more at risk of having medical complications during pregnancy and childbirth.
 Reasons for this include:

 - a delay in finding out they are pregnant, which can mean that they have little, late or no antenatal (pregnancy) care